JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

 * When the build is done, you can click **View Docs** to see your project.

+* Your project's Admin page allows adding tags to your projects (as comma-seperated words).
+Tags help users find your documents, so we recommend using them.

 <span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">
 **Tip**: docs.mbed.com uses the [Mkdocs engine](http://www.mkdocs.org/).
 Read [their documentation](http://www.mkdocs.org/#getting-started) to learn about more options.</span>